Ozzie Albies Player Props: Braves vs. Brewers

-The Atlanta Braves, including Ozzie Albies (.306 slugging percentage in past 10 games, including zero homers), take on starter Adrian Houser and the Milwaukee Brewers at American Family Field, Saturday at 7:15 PM ET.
+On Sunday, Ozzie Albies (.306 slugging percentage in past 10 games, with no home runs) and the Atlanta Braves face the Milwaukee Brewers, whose starting pitcher will be Julio Teheran.
+First pitch is at 2:10 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Brewers.
+He had a hitless showing in his previous game (0-for-4) against the Brewers.

 Ozzie Albies Game Info & Props vs. the Brewers